-Majeed Huts is a roadside university restaurant (dhaba) in Islamabad, Pakistan, that serves you a meal that will have you dreaming about going back to school.
+Majeed Huts is a roadside university restaurant (dhaba) in Islamabad, Pakistan, that serves a meal that just may have you dreaming about going back to school.

 From chicken malai, to the outstanding kebab fry, there’s even a dish known as the ‘Crisis’ omelet (more about this gem of a dish below), get ready for an Islamabad feast.